top of page

 A Weekend in Gothenburg with a Toddler: A Two Day Itinerary from a Local

-Because Gothenburg is my home city and we visit multiple times a year so I know a weekend here offers the perfect mix of incredible food, open green spaces, and family-friendly entertainment.
+If you don’t know already Gothenburg is my home city and we visit multiple times a year so I know a weekend here offers the perfect mix of incredible food, open green spaces, and family-friendly entertainment!
 Here is exactly how to spend two perfect days in Gothenburg with a toddler.

 Day One: Haga, Slottsskogen and the Fish Church